Past event: Military Robotics & Autonomous Systems 2025 Conference

 • Mr John Crozier, Principal Vetronics Systems Engineer Platform Systems Division, DSTL, UK MoD

-• Mr Mario Martinho, Project Officer Land Systems Technologies, European Defence Agency
+• Mr Mario Martinho, Deputy Head of Technology and Innovation Unit, European Defence Agency

 • Mr Martin Joesaar, Program Officer - EU Defence Innovation Office in Kyiv, European Commission